unoplatform/uno/doc/articles/Uno-UI-Performance.md

 - Bindings
 	- Prefer bindings with short paths.
 	- To shorten paths, use the `DataContext` property on containers, such as `StackPanel` or `Grid`.
 	- As of Uno 3.9, adding a control to loaded `Panel` or `ContentControl` does propagate the parent's DataContext immediately.
-If the new control has its `DataContext` immediately overriden to something else, ensure to set the DataContext before adding the control to its parent.T his will avoid having bindings be refreshed twice needlessly.
+If the new control has its `DataContext` immediately overridden to something else, ensure to set the DataContext before adding the control to its parent.T his will avoid having bindings be refreshed twice needlessly.
 	- Add the `Windows.UI.Xaml.BindableAttribute` or `System.ComponentModel.BindableAttribute` on non-DependencyObject classes.
 		- When data binding to classes not inheriting from DependencyObject, in Debug configuration only, the following message may appear:
 			```
 			The Bindable attribute is missing and the type [XXXX] is not known by the MetadataProvider.
 			Reflection was used instead of the binding engine and generated static metadata.
 Add the Bindable 	attribute to prevent this message and performance issues.
 			```
 			This message indicates that the binding engine will fall back on reflection based code, which is generally slow.
 To compensate for this, Uno use the `BindableTypeProvidersSourceGenerator`, which generates static non-generic code to avoid reflection operations during binding operations.